evlog/SysPy/README.md

 ===============================================================================
 Please read this file in its raw version to get the correct text structure.

-This project is based on my PhD thesis and is related with a Python tool developed to ease the hardware implementation of processor-centric systems implemented on FGPA devices.
+This project is based on my PhD thesis and is related to a Python tool called System Python (SysPy) developed to ease the hardware implementation of processor-centric systems implemented on FGPA devices.

 Using Python our goal was to integrate under the same scripting environment all the required tools for hardware/software development and simulation of a